-The primary objective of this portfolio design is to reduce risk through diversification (putting your eggs in different baskets) while outperforming (obtaining higher returns than) a standard benchmark for performance, such as the S&P 500 Index.
+The prime objective of this portfolio design is to reduce risk through diversification.
+In other words, you're putting your eggs in different baskets.
+Your goal is to achieve this while outperforming a standard benchmark for performance, such as the S&P 500 Index.

-- 15% Vanguard Total International Stock Index (VGTSX): Foreign stocks
+- 15% Vanguard Total International Stock Index Admiral Shares (VTIAX): Foreign stocks

 - 10% Vanguard Explorer (VEXPX): Small-cap stocks

 - 5% Vanguard Health Care (VGHCX): Health sector